 He smiled.
 “Tony likes it rough.”

-“Tony’s getting to get lucky tonight.”
+“Tony’s getting lucky tonight.”

-“Oh yeah.”
+“Oh yeah?”
 Not in this life time.
 She ran her tongue over her lips.
 “Be right back Tony.”
 She waved to him with a finger.

 She slid in next to him.
 “So, you’re popular around here.”

 He rolled the ice around in his glass.
 “You could say that.”
 He took a drink and sat it down.
-“Tony thinks you got amazing eyes and your skin.”
+“Tony thinks you got amazing eyes and skin.”
 He ran his fingers up and down her arm.
-“It’s like almost like you’ve been dipped in glitter.
+“It’s like you’ve been dipped in glitter.
 Tony wants to know the color of your eyes.”

 “I get that a lot.”
 She twirled her hair around her finger.
 “Wanna get out here?
 Maybe spend a little alone time together.”

 The women moaned with disappointment, giving Carmen heated looks.
-He put his arm around her waist as she slid her hand into his back pocket, slipping in the talisman in and patted his behind.
+He put his arm around her waist as she slid his hand into his back pocket, slipping in the talisman in and patted his behind.
 She prayed it would work.

 They strolled into the parking lot.
 “My place or yours?” she asked.